Stephanevg/PSHTML/README.md

 `PSHTML` comes with a templating functionality which allows one to `include` parts of webpages that are identical throughout the web page Eg: footer, Header,Menu etc..

-Usinng PSHTML, offers code completition and syntax highliting from the the default powershell langauge.
+Using PSHTML, offers code completition and syntax highliting from the the default powershell langauge.
 As PSHTML respects the W3C standards, any HTML errors, will be spotted immediatly.

 -----